jhpenas/chickenDetector/README.md

 <sub>[More Projects](https://github.com/jhpenas/portfolio).</sub>

 ## Project
-This project consists in chicken detector, using YOLO v8, and the pretrained application _yolov8l.pt_, which result is available in the video below.
+This project consists in chicken detector, using YOLO v8, and the pretrained model _yolov8l.pt_, which result is available in the video below.

 ## Video Outcome